Print a Given Matrix in Spiral Form

 Time and space complexity analysis

 In the above solution, there is no need to do analysis by writing recurrence relation and solving it using the recursion tree method!
-The idea of analysis would be simple: we are printing each element of the matrix and performing an O(1) operation for each element.
+The idea would be simple: We are printing each element of the matrix and performing an O(1) operation for each element.
 So time complexity = m*n*O(1) = O(mn).

 Space complexity depends on the size of the call stack which is equal to the depth of the recursion.
 Here input size is decreasing by the factor of 2 at each step of recursion i.e both m and n are decreasing by 2.
 So the depth of the recursion depends on the minimum of m and n.